Meaning and Roots of the Crisis of Collective Memory in Iran

 Abstract

 Iran today is facing the challenge of a collective memory crisis.
-The main symptom of the crisis is a situation in which the memories, historical narratives, or shared symbols of the past are in dispute, doubted, forgotten, or distorted in such a way that social solidarity, collective identity, or collective narrative is disturbed or broken.
-After providing basic definitions of collective memory and an initial conceptual framework, the article analyses five specific examples in contemporary Iranian history over which there are very different interpretations and tensions within society, namely: the fall of the Mossadegh government in 1953; the 1979 revolution; the 1980-1988 Iran-Iraq war; the issue of the hijab; and the status of the 1925-1941 Reza Shah Pahlavi period.
-The crisis of collective memory must be understood in relation to a larger crisis between government and society that has engulfed various areas of Iranian society.
-Collective memory is both a product of this crisis between government and society, and a producer of this confrontation.
+The main symptom of the crisis is a situation in which the memories, historical narratives, or shared symbols of a society are in dispute, doubted, forgotten, or distorted, in such a way that social solidarity, collective identity, or collective narrative is shaken or broken.
+After providing basic definitions of collective memory and an initial conceptual framework, the article points to five specific examples in contemporary Iranian history: the fall of the Mossadegh government in 1953, the 1979 revolution and its fate, the bloody Iran-Iraq war (1980-1988), the issue of the hijab, and the status of the first king of the Pahlavi dynasty (1925-1941), over which there are very different interpretations and tensions within society and between the government and social groups.

 Linked to this content